Wild Texas Wind

 Wild Texas Wind is a 1991 American made-for-television drama film directed by Joan Tewkesbury and starring Dolly Parton, Gary Busey, and Ray Benson.
 Parton co-wrote the story with Mark Kiracofe, as well as multiple songs from the film with Benson.
 The film was produced by Sandollar Productions.

-Plot summary
+Plot

 The story centers around singer Thiola Rayfield (Parton) and her band Big T and the Texas Wheel.
 The plot follows the band's climb to success and Thiola's tumultuous relationship with their violently abusive, alcoholic manager Justice Parker (Busey).
 In the midst of the chaos, a murder occurs, leaving authorities with a trio of suspects and a mystery to solve.